-8. Configure a server proxy to access the Internet from the network, if necessary:

-vsptalk <avaya|gtalk> server proxy WORD<0-255>
+8. Configure a server proxy to access the Internet from the network, if necessary: vsptalk <avaya|gtalk> server proxy WORD<0-255> vsptalk <avaya|gtalk> enable

 You may not require a server proxy if you have direct access to the Internet from your network or if you can reach an IM server over Network Address Translation (NAT) services.